[version 12][version 11][version 10][version 9][version 8][version 7][version 6]

 Every patch includes a type entry that specifies the type of boundary condition.
 They range from a basic fixedValue condition applied to the inlet, to a complex waveTransmissive condition applied to the outlet.
 The patches with non-generic types, e.g. symmetryPlane, defined in boundary, use consistent boundary condition types in the p file.

-• zeroGradient: normal gradient of eqn is zero.
+- zeroGradient: normal gradient of is zero.

-• directionMixed: mixed condition with tensorial valueFraction, to allow different conditions in normal and tangential directions of a vector patch field, e.g. fixedValue in the tangential direction, zeroGradient in the normal direction.
+(5.1) - directionMixed: mixed condition with tensorial valueFraction, to allow different conditions in normal and tangential directions of a vector patch field, e.g. fixedValue in the tangential direction, zeroGradient in the normal direction.

 5.2.3 Derived types